-But the effect may have a dark side, too.
-Studies show that rodents exposed to alcohol in utero are more attracted to alcohol-tainted water after they are born.
+For example, studies show that rodents exposed to alcohol in utero are more attracted to alcohol-tainted water after they are born.
 In fact, newborn rats show as much attraction to the odor of alcohol as they do to the smell of their own amniotic fluid (Abate et al 2008).

-And several epidemiological studies have found a link between fetal alcohol exposure and alcoholism later in life--even when researchers controlled for genetics and postnatal environmental factors (see Abate et al 2008 for a review).
+Moreover, epidemiological studies have found a link between fetal alcohol exposure and alcoholism later in life--even when researchers controlled for genetics and postnatal environmental factors (see Abate et al 2008 for a review).

-So in addition to the dangers that alcohol poses for fetal health and brain development, it appears that prenatal alcohol exposure might give babies a lasting taste for alcohol.
+So in addition to the dangers that alcohol poses for fetal health and brain development, it appears that prenatal alcohol exposure might give babies a taste for alcohol.